ScreamingHawk/phone-saver/Privacy.md

 To function basically as intended, the app is designed to only request storage permission.
 Turning on this permission is to allow the software to read device storage and also modify storage content.
 Any information that may be collected with the enablement of this permission is locally stored on your device in which the software is installed and there are no means any of that information can be collected by the developer.

 The app is also capable of having full network access.
-This capability is solely to allow the developer to get crash reports so it can be fixed and nothing else.
+This capability is so web content can be saved and also to allow the developer get crash reports so it can be fixed.

 These permissions can be revoked when they are not needed, this is possible on devices running Android 6.0 upward. <hr>